-Principles of constructing, painting, rigging, and assembling modern stage scenery and equipment.
-Requires 16 lab hours including some evenings and weekends.
+Principles of constructing, rigging, painting, and assembling modern stage scenery and equipment.
+Requires 16 laboratory hours including some evenings and weekends.
+This course is offered every fall semester.

 TH 1311 Theatre Production I (0-3-1)

 Theatre Production I is a lab for the exploration, development, and synthesis of all the elements of theatre.
 Practical handson experience through acting, directing, technical theatre work and theatre management are provided through the preparation and public performance of plays and musicals.
 Students participate in all phases of production including research, set construction, safety, acting, directing, design, and business management.